 Students receiving fully funded assistantships tend to have minimum undergraduate cumulative grade point averages of 3.5 and exceptional GRE scores.
-International applicants must submit TOEFL scores above 100 on the internet-based test.
+International applicants who must submit TOEFL scores, must have scores above 100 (internet-based).
 Students who submit IELTS scores must have a minimum score of 7.0.
-Applicants seeking financial assistance must submit all application documents to the Office of Graduate Enrollment Services by January 15 for the following academic year.
+Applicants seeking financial assistance should contact the Office of Graduate and Part-time Enrollment for current application materials and deadlines.